Lewis Pugh: Polar Defense Project

 In 2008 Pugh founded the Polar Defense Project to campaign for greater protection for the Arctic and a resolution of the maritime boundary disputes.
 In 2009 it won the Best Project for the Environment at the inaugural Beyond Sport Awards.

 BP oil disaster

 Pugh was outspoken on the Deepwater Horizon oil spill in the Gulf of Mexico, calling for the criminal prosecution of top BP executives in a feature in Business Day.

 Fracking for gas in the Karoo

 Pugh opposes fracking for gas in the Karoo region of South Africa.
-He made a public speech to Royal Dutch Shell in 2011 entitled "Standing up to Goliath".
+He made a public speech to Royal Dutch Shell in 2011 titled "Standing up to Goliath".

 Plastic pollution

-In 2018 Pugh was listed as the 3rd most influential person in the world discussing how to tackle plastic pollution on social media.
+In 2018, Pugh was listed as the third-most influential person in the world discussing how to tackle plastic pollution on social media.

 Media

 Pugh has appeared on numerous TV shows including Good Morning America, Jay Leno, Richard & Judy, The Daily Show with Jon Stewart and BBC Breakfast.
 He has also been featured by Dr. Sanjay Gupta on Vital Signs on CNN, ADN on France 2, Carte Blanche and Real Sports with Bryant Gumbel.

 In 2009 Pugh starred in Robson Green's Wild Swimming Adventure where he trained the English actor to swim across the icy waters of Llyn Llydaw, a lake on Snowdon in Wales.

 In 2013 he appeared on the front of The Big Issue holding a northern rockhopper penguin in an issue dedicated to ocean issues.